Adldap2/Adldap2/README.md

 - [Laravel](https://github.com/Adldap2/Adldap2-Laravel)
 - [Kohana](https://github.com/Adldap2/Adldap2-Kohana)

+## Versioning

+Adldap2 is versioned under the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major and resets the minor and patch.
+* New additions without breaking backward compatibility bumps the minor and resets the patch.
+* Bug fixes and misc changes bumps the patch.

+Minor versions are not maintained individually, and you're encouraged to upgrade through to the next minor version.

+Major versions are maintained individually through separate branches.

 ## Need to test an LDAP connection?

 If you need to test something with access to an LDAP server, the generous folks at [Georgia Tech](http://drupal.gatech.edu/handbook/public-ldap-server) have you covered.